bx9900/mcp/src/aws-serverless-mcp-server/README.md

 - `AWS_SESSION_TOKEN`: Session token for temporary credentials (used with AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY)
 - `FASTMCP_LOG_LEVEL`: Logging level (ERROR, WARNING, INFO, DEBUG)

-## Available Resources
+## Available resources

 The server provides the following resources:

-### Template Resources
+### Template resources
 - `template://list`: List of available deployment templates.
 - `template://{template_name}`: Details of a specific deployment template.

-### Deployment Resources
+### Deployment resources
 - `deployment://list`: List of all AWS deployments managed by the MCP server.
 - `deployment://{project_name}`: Details about a specific deployment.

-## Available Tools
+## Available tools

 The server exposes deployment capabilities as tools:

 ### sam_init_tool

 Initializes a serverless application using AWS SAM (Serverless Application Model) CLI.
+This tool creates a new SAM project that consists of:
+- An AWS SAM template to define your infrastructure code
+- A folder structure that organizes your application
+- Configuration for your AWS Lambda functions
+You should have AWS SAM CLI installed and configured in your environment.

 **Parameters:**
 - `project_name` (required): Name of the SAM project to create
 - `runtime` (required): Runtime environment for the Lambda function
 - `project_directory` (required): Absolute path to directory where the SAM application will be initialized
 - `dependency_manager` (required): Dependency manager for the Lambda function
-- `architecture`: Architecture for the Lambda function
+- `architecture` (default: x86_64): Architecture for the Lambda function
-- `package_type`: Package type for the Lambda function
+- `package_type` (default: Zip): Package type for the Lambda function
-- `application_template`: Template for the SAM application, e.g., hello-world, quick-start, etc.
+- `application_template` (default: hello-world): Template for the SAM application, e.g., hello-world, quick-start, etc.
 - `application_insights`: Activate Amazon CloudWatch Application Insights monitoring
 - `no_application_insights`: Deactivate Amazon CloudWatch Application Insights monitoring
 - `base_image`: Base image for the application when package type is Image
 - `config_env`: Environment name specifying default parameter values in the configuration file
-- `config_file`: Path to configuration file containing default parameter values
+- `config_file`: Absolute path to configuration file containing default parameter values
 - `debug`: Turn on debug logging
 - `extra_content`: Override custom parameters in the template's cookiecutter.json
 - `location`: Template or application location (Git, HTTP/HTTPS, zip file path)